 According to Best Restaurants of Australia:

 Originally, Caffè e Cucina was a relatively inexpensive but chic place for casual dining and had proudly authentic Italian food.
-But if you can believe this review from Good Food in early 2017, it has now become expensive and offers such bizarre dishes as a “signature prawn and pineapple salad” (which doesn’t sound very Italian to me) or chocolate, walnut and blue cheese tagliatelle.
+But if you can believe this review from Good Food in early 2017, it subsequently became expensive, offering such bizarre dishes as a “signature prawn and pineapple salad” (which doesn’t sound very Italian to me) or chocolate, walnut and blue cheese tagliatelle.

-The review did point out, however, that the waiters are still a feature of the restaurant.
-“The flirty waiters make diners feel adored and respected” they said.
+The review did point out, however, that the waiters were still a feature of the restaurant.
+“The flirty waiters make diners feel adored and respected,” they said.